 The meditation practice has a number of stages to help gradually train the mind.
 In the Samatha tradition the breath is the usual basis of the meditation practice.
 The stages of the practice are taught individually and progressively.
 Besides the meditation technique, some theory to support the development of the practice is also taught.

-By regular daily practice the chattering, unruly mind gradually becomes calmer and develops clarity.
+By regular daily practice,the qualities of mindfulness and concentration develop and strengthen.
+The chattering, unruly mind gradually becomes calmer and develops clarity, encouraging the development of insight.
 The way our mind works becomes less confusing to us and we begin to understand the habits of mind that hold us back from happiness and freedom.
 We become kinder to ourselves and those around us.
 Meditation is a practical matter: increased awareness brings an ability to make the most of ourselves in our daily lives.

 The Manchester Centre for Buddhist Meditation is located in Chorlton: